sdubinsky/blogposts/theoretical_computer_science_basics_part_1.md

 ## Conclusion

 We've covered some of the basic tools and ideas in computer science, moving from individual bits all the way up to Turing machines.
-We also talked about abstraction as the fundamental tool of computer science, and about working with symbols without worrying abou what that symbol represents.
+We also talked about abstraction as the fundamental tool of computer science, and about working with symbols without worrying about what that symbol represents.
+Up next, we'll cover graphs and graph-based data structures.

 ## Footnotes

 [^1]: All abstractions are leaky.
 This means that some of the information you've decided isn't important actually ends up being important.
 You can't avoid leaky abstractions, so you also need to understand at least one level below whatever abstraction you're working with.
-[^2]: If you want to know whether the third bit is set `(1 << 3) & bitmap` will be 0 if it's unset and 1 if it's set.
+[^2]: If you want to know whether the third bit is set you can do some very simple bitwise arithmetic to check it.
+If you know bitwise arithmetic, `(1 << 3) & bitmap` will be 0 if it's unset and 1 if it's set.
+If you don't, don't worry about it.